rkhleics/nhs-ei.website/README.md

 </script>
 ```

-News page to be created after the import.
+New page to be created after the import.

 ```
 Transparency and legal
 •••• link in footer
-slug = 'transparency-and-legal'
+url = '/transparency-and-legal/'
 Panel:
  Body: It is important we are transparent in all the work we do.
 The following pages include information on the regulatory action we have taken, decisions made by our Board as well as data on workplace equality and corporate expenditure.
 You can find all of our Freedom of Information releases here too.